takenet/textc-csharp/README.md

 > Paul: It's yellow.

-In the second question, John didn't need to specify that he was talking about the car, because it was explicit in the context (an hidden subject), but if you had a syntax definition for this sentence, you should specify the car "variable" to avoid collisions with other subjects.
+In the second question, John didn't need to specify that he was talking about the car, because it was implicit in the context (an hidden subject), but the real question was "Whats the color of your car?".
+The car "variable" didn't needed to be in the conversation input.
 This is the same idea of the Textc context.

-You can add something to the context thought the syntax declaration or in the command processing.
+It is possible to add something in the context thought the syntax declaration or in the command processing.

 ### CSDL